dajcs/miniRT/README.md

 ### 2. Refined Shared Data Structures (`include/minirt.h`)

-Here are some suggested improvements to your initial structures for clarity and efficiency.
+Here are some suggested improvements to the initial structures (changed in the final version).

 ```c
 #ifndef MINIRT_H